comfortliner/poc_bp_sso/README.md

 # poc_bp_sso
-Boilerplate SingleSignOn in a company
+Proof of concept.
+Boilerplate for Single Sign-on in a company